SrinivasaDK/datascience-projects/README.md

-# My Data science projects
+# Data science projects

-This is a example repository.
+This is a repository for listing my DS, ML and AI Projects.

-I am testing Desktop app today.

-Thanks for reading this blog and git repo